mickyt-oke/mickyt-oke/README.md

 - 👋 Hi, I’m @mickyt-oke
-- 👀 I’m interested in Web and Mobile development
+- 👀 I’m interested in Web app development
+- 🌱 I'm a Full stack  Software Developer
-- 🌱 I’m currently learning Php, MySQL and Python
+- 🌱 I currently work with Php, JavaScript (Libraries & Frameworks), MySQL, Git/GitHub
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me facebook.com/mickyt.oke
+- 📫 How to reach me on (234) 816 622 7885

 <!---
 mickyt-oke/mickyt-oke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.